Systemic Anti-cancer Therapy (SACT) Online Course

-Our online course is designed for registered health professionals who are required to administer systemic anti-cancer therapy (SACT) or manage the care of patients prescribed SACT treatment.
+This online course has been designed for registered health professionals who are required to administer SACT or manage the care of patients prescribed SACT treatment.
+This includes staff who conduct pre-treatment consultations or run oral SACT clinics.

 - The hazardous nature of SACT and safe handling